-- 1) four units of mathematics that include algebra I, geometry, algebra II (or equivalent), and one other higher level course or 4 course sequence that contains equivalent or higher content. - 2) four units including 2 units of advanced science - 3) four units of social studies - 4) either three units of one foreign language or no less than two units each of two foreign languages - 5) one unit of fine arts - 6) maintain an overall high school grade point average of at least 3.5 on a 4.0 pt scale - 7) obtain a composite score of 27 on the ACT tests or a composite score of 1280 on the SAT.
+- 1) four units of mathematics that include algebra I, geometry, algebra II (or equivalent), and one other higher-level course or 4 course sequence that contains equivalent or higher content. - 2) four units including 2 units of advanced science - 3) four units of social studies - 4) either three units of one foreign language or no less than two units each of two foreign languages - 5) earn two additional diploma seals (not including Honors Diploma seal) - 6) maintain an overall high school grade point average of at least 3.5 on a 4.0 pt scale - 7) obtain a composite score of 27 on the ACT tests or a composite score of 1280 on the SAT. - 8) Field Experience, OhioMeansJobs Readiness Seal, Portfolio or Work-Based Learning - Students can use OMJ Readiness Seal in 2 additional seals requirement if it is not used in Experiential Learning - The previous requirements to earn an honors diploma are also available for students in the classes of 2023-2025.